 Medical expenses the pedestrian paid as a result of the accident are usually reimbursed as part of the damages in the suit.
 If the pedestrian misses work due to their injuries or to receive treatment for the injuries, the driver is responsible for any lost income.

-How Are Damages Calculated In Fort Worth Pedestrian Accident Cases?
+How Are Damages Calculated After a Pedestrian Accident in Fort Worth

-The attorney calculates an amount they believe is a fair settlement for the damages the claimant suffered and tries to negotiate with the insurance carrier.
+The attorney tries to negotiate with the insurance carrier after calculating an amount they believe is a fair settlement for the damages the claimant suffered.
 However, if a settlement cannot be reached and the lawyer and insurance adjuster have two different amounts they think is a fair assessment of the damages, a jury is ultimately responsible for calculating the damages.

 Key factors that influence the amount of a potential settlement include: